Lve Melbourne

 Pictured: Dr Peter Larkins, Mary-Louise Sante, Brendan Tohill and John Panteli.

-Melburnian of the Year Antoinette Braybrook
+Melburnian of the Year Kon Karapanagiotidis OAM

-Now in its 20th year, the Melbourne Awards celebrate inspirational achievements of people and organisations whose passion and commitment help make Melbourne one of the most liveable cities in the world.
+The Melbourne Awards celebrate inspirational achievements of people and organisations whose passion and commitment help make Melbourne one of the most liveable cities in the world.

 Like Our Day